detypstify/detypstify/writeup/main.typ

     We fine tuned the TrOCR model on our dataset using native PyTorch with the VisionEncoderDecorerModel class.
     The model was trained on a single Nvidia GeForce RTX 4090 GPU for 7 epochs with a batch size of 1 because of memory constraints.
-To evalutate the model we use the Character Error Rate (CER) which is the number of incorrect characters divided by the total number of characters.
+To evalutate the model we use the Character Error Rate (CER) which is the number of incorrect characters divided by the total number of characters, this turned out to be a poor metric for our task.

+    Our second attempt at training a model was using the Vision Transformer (ViT) model from scratch @latex_ocr.
+We chose this implementation as it performed well for generating LaTeX code.
+The ViT model was trained on the same system as the TrOCR model with the same batch size, but since we are training from scratch we need to train for a lager number of epochs.

   == Webapp
     == ONNX